 I finished packing and strode past Somer’s tent, where I could hear some light rustling.
-“Have a good hike” I said as I passed by in the early morning dimness.
-I glanced back over my shoulder and could see her just standing in front of her tent, moving very slowly, as she stretched out the stiffness that all hikers feel in the first few days.
-Who am I kidding though.
+“Have a good hike,” I said as I passed by in the early morning dimness.
+I glanced back over my shoulder and could see her just standing in front of her tent, moving very slowly as she stretched out the stiffness that all hikers feel in the first few days.
+Who am I kidding, though?
 I would hobble along for a good fifteen minutes while I worked out the kinks in my back and leg muscles.
 I would also continue to hike through these early morning warming periods for the next two months.

 I did not have many miles to travel to get to the road that would lead me into my first trail town of Monson, Maine, but the Maine woods were not going to let me go without a few parting nips.
-There were a lot of roots, mud and rocks added to the last three miles, and I grimaced as I stumbled along the path, probably moving too fast in anticipation of hamburgers, showers, icecream, pizza, and any number of other restaurant delicacies I could imagine.
+There were a lot of roots, mud, and rocks added to the last three miles, and I grimaced as I stumbled along the path, probably moving too fast in anticipation of hamburgers, showers, ice cream, pizza, and any number of other restaurant delicacies I could imagine.
 The final shelter even had a rock wall for me to claw my way up, clinging to roots and muttering obscenities, before finishing my final three miles to the road.
-I really don’t consider the climbs much.
-I glance towards the obstacles, drop my head, and just start climbing, after a quick upwards glance, throwing my poles up as I climb.
+I don’t consider the climbs much.
+I glance towards the obstacles, drop my head, and start climbing, after a quick upwards glance, throwing my poles up as I climb.

-As stated in an earlier blog article, her body was found two years later 1,000 feet off the trail.
-She had died of starvation and dehydration, in her sleeping bag inside her tent.
+As stated in an earlier blog article, her body was found two years later, 1,000 feet off the trail.
+She had died of starvation and dehydration in her sleeping bag inside her tent.
 It was a tragic accident.